Last updated: September 7, 2013

 - Reserved Placement (3)

-- Top 4 Teams from The World – Europe, Asia, Africa, Oceania, and South America (4)
+- Top 4 International Teams – Europe, Asia, Africa, Oceania, and South America (4)

 - Top 5 Teams from remaining pool of applicants from North America and The World (5)